aspose-email/Aspose.Email-for-C/Examples/PhpExample/AsposeEmailExtension/Readme.md

 PHP_INCLUDE_DIR :
  Path to PHP include dir

-* on Linux: this path can be obtained by command  'php --include-dir'.
+* on Linux: this path can be obtained by command  'php-config --include-dir'.
 * on Windows: it should point to 'include' folder development package.

 Development package archive 'php-devel-pack-7.4.18-nts-Win32-vc15-x64.zip' is probably extracted at 'c:\soft\php'.
 Then, variable's values should be at: